jensbambauer/seriale/site/content/program.md

       background: ../img/program.jpg
       headline: program
       tabs:
-        - title: 8th june
+        - title: 14th june
           partial: tab-sections
           data:
             sections:
               - partial: text-plain
                 headline: focus hessen
                 data:
-                  text: "At the extraordinary location “Lottehof” in Wetzlar, the kick-off of the 8th edition of the festival will take place with panel discussions and interviews with Hessian creators.
-Series created in Hesse will be shown open air.<br/><br/>Lottehof, Lottestrasse 8-10, 35578 Wetzlar"
+                  text: "At the extraordinary location Lottehof in Wetzlar, the kick-off of the 9th edition of the festival will take place with panel discussions and interviews with Hessian creators.
+Series created in Hesse will be shown open air.
+We look forward to meeting the Hessian creators from this year's Official Selection and to a special reunion with Hessian creators from previous years.<br/><br/>Location: Lottehof, Lottestrasse 8-10, 35578 Wetzlar"
               - partial: program
                 smallmargin: true
                 data:
                   items:
-                    - title: Reception | Networking
+                    - title: "reception"
-                      details: "Champagne reception and networking"
+                      details:
                       length: 2
-                      datetime: 2022-06-08
+                      datetime: 2023-06-14
-                      time: 19:00 | 7pm
+                      time: 18:30 | 6:30pm
-                      type: networking
+                      type: reception
                     - title: Welcome
                       length: 2
-                      datetime: 2021-06-08
+                      datetime: 2023-06-14
-                      time: 20:00 | 8pm
+                      time: 19:00 | 7pm
                       type: welcome
-                      details: "Official Welcome by Norbert Kortlüke, city council of Wetzlar, and Festival Director Csongor Dobrotka"
+                      details: "Official Welcome by the City of Wetzlar, the City of Giessen and Festival Director Csongor Dobrotka"
-                      host:
+                      hosts:
-                        - name: Dascha Solovieva
+                        - name: Can Taş, Daria Solovieva
+                    - title: Champagne reception and networking
+                      details:
+                      length: 2
+                      datetime: 2023-06-14
+                      time: 19:30 | 7:30pm
+                      type: networking
                     - title: "Hessen Focus: Meet the Creators"
                       length: 3
-                      datetime: 2021-06-08
+                      datetime: 2023-06-14
-                      time: 20:15 | 8:15pm
+                      time: 20:00 | 8:00pm
                       type: panel discussion
                       moderator:
+                        - name: Can Taş
+                      guest:
+                        - name: Magdalena Kaim
+                          link: magdalena-kaim
+                        - name: Kathrin Göpfert
+                          link: kathrin-goepfert
+                        - name: Nicolas Gebbe
+                          link: nicolas-gebbe
+                        - name: Zora Lewiz Link
+                          link: zora-lewiz-link
+                        - name: Malin Rudloff
+                          link: malin-rudloff
+                        - name: Dietrich Faber
+                          link: dietrich-faber
+                    - title: "Focus Hessen: Reunion with Hessian creators from previous years"
+                      length: 3
+                      datetime: 2023-06-14
+                      time: 21:00 | 9:00pm
+                      type: panel discussion
+                      moderator:
-                        - name: Dascha Solovieva
+                        - name: Can Taş
-                      panelists:
+                      guest:
-                        - name: Jörg Buschka
+                        - name: Elena Halangk
-                          link: joerg-buschka
+                          link: elena-halangk
                         - name: Josia Krug
                           link: josia-krug
                         - name: Joschua Keßler
                           link: joschua-kessler
-                        - name: Sven Unland
-                          link: sven-unland
-                        - name: Linda Gasser
-                          link: linda-gasser
-                        - name: Paul Becht
-                          link: paul-becht
-                        - name: Kristin Rasch
-                          link: kristin-rasch
-                        - name: Micky Jukovic
-                          link: micky-jukovic
-                        - name: Till Schadeck
-                          link: till-georg-schadeck
-                        - name: Dennis Albrecht
-                          link: dennis-albrecht
                     - title: "Screening Block 1 (Open Air)"
                       length: 3
-                      datetime: 2021-06-08
+                      datetime: 2023-06-14
                       time: 21:30 | 9:30pm
                       type: screening
-        - title: 9th june
+        - title: 15th june
           partial: tab-sections
           data:
             sections:
               - partial: text-plain
-                headline: late night talks
+                headline: live music
                 data:
-                  text: "Conversations with series creators in a cozy evening atmosphere in front of a live audience.
-The talks will be recorded and published on the YouTube channel of die Seriale in the coming weeks.<br/><br/>Hotel & Restaurant heyligenstaedt, Aulweg 41, 35392 Giessen"
+                  text: "The 9th edition of Seriale starts with live music on the Kirchplatz in Giessen.<br/><br/>Location: Kirchplatz, 35390 Giessen"
               - partial: program
                 smallmargin: true
                 data:
                   items:
-                    - title: Creators Talk
+                    - title: Open Air Creators Talk
                       length: 4
-                      datetime: 2022-06-09
+                      datetime: 2023-06-15
-                      time: 13:00 | 1pm
+                      time: 21:00 | 9pm
                       type: talk
                       host:
-                        - name: Dascha Solovieva
+                        - name: Daria Solovieva
+                  guest:
                     - title: "Screening Block 2 (Open Air)"
                       length: 3
-                      datetime: 2021-06-08
+                      datetime: 2021-06-15
-                      details: "Open Air, Berliner Platz, 35390 Giessen"
+                      details: "Open Air Screening of international series and pilots from the Official Selection 2023.<br/><br/>Location: Kirchplatz, 35390 Giessen"
                       time: 21:30 | 9:30pm
                       type: screening
-        - title: 10th june
+        - title: 16th june
           partial: tab-sections
           data:
             sections:
               - partial: text-plain
                 headline: "educational"
                 data:
-                  text: "The Educational offers lectures and discussions that bring together media theorists and creators.
-What is new in the world of Digital Series?
-Which new ideas and formats are being developed?
-What is the status, and where are we going?
-Digital series will be analyzed through a film and media analytical perspective.
-In addition to analyzing the current situation of web series and discussing series from this year‘s selection, a look back will be taken.
-Web series that deal with history and the history of web series are central to the debate this year.
-Scholars and creators will discuss the possibilities and limits of historically based series.
-However, the historicity of the format itself will also be considered.<br/><br/>Hotel & Restaurant heyligenstaedt, Aulweg 41, 35392 Giessen"
+                  text: "The 8th Educational offers lectures and discussions that bring together media theorists and filmmakers.
+What's new in the world of Digital Series?
+What new ideas and formats are being developed?
+What is the status and where is the development going?
+Digital Series will be examined from a film and media analytical perspective.
+In addition to analysing the current situation of web series and discussing series from this year's Selection, we will look ahead.
+We will deal with the question of how AI has entered the media world, the narrative possibilities of VR, gender roles in audiovisual media and web series, as well as the future working conditions for the next generation of creators, which will be examined together with Pro Quote Film.
+The guiding theme of this year's Educational is: How do we want to shape our future?
+The Educational is a cooperation with the Hessen Film and Media Academy.<br/><br/>Location: Stadttheater Giessen, Südanlage 1, 35390 Giessen"
               - partial: program
                 smallmargin: true
                 data: